 As part of the FDA approval process for rBGH, Monsanto was required to submit a report showing all of their research and the results of that research.

 One of the members of the Monsanto dairy research team was a lady by the name of Margaret Miller.
-Margaret Miller was not only one of the researchers but also compiled and authored the report of findings.
+Margaret Miller was not only one of the researchers but she also compiled and authored the report of findings.

 A short time before Monsanto was to submit the report to the FDA, Margaret Miller resigned her position at Monsanto.
 You see Margaret had new job opportunity within days she reported to her new employer, the FDA.

-One of Margaret's first duties in her new position with the FDA was to review with the assistance of Susan Sechen, another former Monsanto researcher, a report from Monsanto one of their new products, rBGH.
+One of Margaret's first duties in her new position with the FDA was to review with the assistance of Susan Sechen, another former Monsanto researcher, a report from Monsanto on one of their new products, rBGH.

-Margaret Miller was given the responsibility, our government's FDA, of either approving or rejecting her own report.
+Margaret Miller was given the responsibility, by our government's FDA, of either approving or rejecting her own report.
 What do you think her decision was?